Quaker funerals: community and contribution

 Government legislation allows for funerals to take place in places of worship.

-Guidance about arrangements for funerals varies in different UK administrative areas.
+Guidance about arrangements for funerals varies in different parts of the UK.
 Links to the relevant guidance are at the end of this article.
 Also check information from your local authority.
 It may have information which relates to local circumstances.

-Please read the guidance carefully before making a decision.
+Please read the guidance carefully before planning.
 It may be sensible to consult with insurers or legal advisers.

-Families are asked to keep funeral attendance at a minimum.
-However, close family and, in some cases, close friends are permitted to attend.
-This may include close family who are considered extremely vulnerable, with sufficient protection in place for them.
+Take advice from the local authority guidance or funeral director about how many people can attend.
+This may include close family who are considered extremely vulnerable and there will need to be sufficient protection in place for them.
 All funerals should give due regard to safe social distancing.
 The venue will decide how many people may safely be present.

 Guidance permits “a celebrant of choice" to attend a funeral.
-This also means that this person is allowed to travel to the funeral.
-For Quakers this would be the elders who have responsibility for the “right holding of meeting for worship" ( Quaker faith & practice 12.12.f).
+This also means that this person can travel to the funeral.
+For Quakers this would be the elders who have responsibility for the “right holding of meeting for worship" (Quaker faith & practice 12.12.f).
+People attending the funeral for work or in roles are not considered part of the maximum number permitted to attend.

 Normally there would be two Friends who are elders for a funeral or memorial meeting.
 The attendance of two Friends during the pandemic would be at the discretion of the venue, and personal safety needs to be considered.
-Meetings should think about the best people to do this.
-If current elders are in a high risk group it may be sensible to appoint someone at lower risk to carry out this service.
+Quaker Meetings should think about the best people to do this.
+If current elders are in a high-risk group, it may be sensible to appoint someone at lower risk to carry out this service.

-Most crematoria are able to live stream or record funerals.
+Most crematoria can live stream or record funerals.
 Some are currently more lenient than usual about people doing this informally.

 There are different rules on funerals during the pandemic in the different jurisdictions of Britain.
 See below for government advice: